tsbinns/tsbinns.github.io/CV.md

   <h3 class="CV-header"><a id="BCCN_Winter_School" class="section-ID">03/2022</a></h3>
     <img class="logo" src="/assets/images/Logo-BCCN.png">
     <h4 class="CV-subheader">
-      <li>&mdash;Ethics of Neuroscience and AI</li>
+      &mdash; Ethics of Neuroscience and AI<br>
-      <li>&mdash;Bernstein Center for Computational Neuroscience, Berlin, Germany</li>
+      &mdash; Bernstein Center for Computational Neuroscience, Berlin, Germany
     </h4>
     <p class="CV-desc">
-      <li>An intensive week-long course of lectures and workshops covering theoretical foundations and practical aspects of ethics in neuroscience, including topics such as deep brain stimulation, brain death, artificial intelligence, and data protection.</li>
+      An intensive week-long course of lectures and workshops covering theoretical foundations and practical aspects of ethics in neuroscience, including topics such as deep brain stimulation, brain death, artificial intelligence, and data protection.
     </p>

   <h3 class="CV-header"><a id="ReproducibiliTeach" class="section-ID">02/2022 - &zwj;04/2022</a></h3>
     <img class="logo" src="/assets/images/Logo-BIH.jpg">
     <h4 class="CV-subheader">
-      <li>&mdash;ReproducibiliTeach</li>
+      &mdash; ReproducibiliTeach<br>
-      <li>&mdash;Berlin Institute of Health, Charité – Universitätsmedizin Berlin, Germany</li>
+      &mdash; Berlin Institute of Health, Charité – Universitätsmedizin Berlin, Germany
     </h4>
     <p class="CV-desc">
-      <li>An eight week-long course consisting of seminars and workshops in which participants are trained to identify common problems related to tranaparency and reproducibility in scientific research.
-In doing so, participants learn how to overcome these challenges, and implement best practices in their own work to make it more robust, transparent, and reproducible.</li>
+      An eight week-long course consisting of seminars and workshops in which participants are trained to identify common problems related to tranaparency and reproducibility in scientific research.
+In doing so, participants learn how to overcome these challenges, and implement best practices in their own work to make it more robust, transparent, and reproducible.
     </p>

   <h3 class="CV-header"><a id="NMA_CN20" class="section-ID">07/2020</a></h3>
     <img class="logo" src="/assets/images/Logo-NMA.png">
     <h4 class="CV-subheader">
-      <li>&mdash;Neuromatch Academy - Computational Neuroscience</li>
+      &mdash; Neuromatch Academy - Computational Neuroscience
     </h4>
     <p class="CV-desc">
-      <li>A three week-long, highly-intensive online summer school covering modelling, statistics, and machine learning, focusing on traditional and emerging tools of computational neuroscience, with extensive group work and Python programming.</li>
+      A three week-long, highly-intensive online summer school covering modelling, statistics, and machine learning, focusing on traditional and emerging tools of computational neuroscience, with extensive group work and Python programming.
     </p>
 </div>